HorseMD/tf-flairbot/README.md

 Finally, you can run the flair bot!

-Flairbot:
 ```ruby
 ruby flairbot.rb
 ```

 ##TODO

-* Logging
+* Logging (though arguably one could say it's logs are it's sent and recieved messages on Reddit).
-* Bot should validate the flairs its asked for
+* Bot should validate the flairs its asked for.